- Media Coverage Guidelines

 Because the severity of flu season varies from year to year, reporters may be required to present documentation of flu and other inoculations prior to entering clinical areas.
 Any members of the media reporting symptoms on the self-monitoring symptom form administered by the News Office will not be allowed to enter patient care areas at the medical center.
 Media entering operating rooms also must wear a medical mask and other protective gear.
 No additional inoculations are required unless media intend to be on campus more than two weeks, in which case the long-term visitor policy requires the same occupational health proof of inoculations required of all UCSF staff and contractors, to protect both patients and visitors.
 That policy is tiered, to reflect the level of contact the media representative will have with patients or infectious agents.

 Please note that because statistics evolve regularly, facts should be rechecked with our News Services Staff before publication.

 - UCSF Medical Center at Mission Bay Fact Sheet [PDF]

 - UCSF Mission Bay Campus Fact Sheet [PDF]

 - UCSF Mission Bay 10th Anniversary Fact Sheet [PDF]

 - UCSF Contributions to San Francisco Fact Sheet [PDF]

-Photos, videos and graphics are available for media use on many key topics from our image download page.
+Photos and videos are available for media use on many key topics from our image database.

 View our press kits: